Beyond the standard model with six-dimensional spinors: Three mass generations from 6D spacetime

 \subsection{Three momenta with different mass}

-In this section, $\mathfrak{so}_{3,3}$ spacetime is shown to efficiently encode three Dirac spinors of different mass in 16 off-shell degrees of freedom, provided that they have the same charge.
-A 4D Dirac spinor is given by eight off-shell degrees of freedom, implying that three generations of a particle requires 24 off-shell degrees of freedom.
+In this section, $\mathfrak{so}_{3,3}$ spacetime is shown to efficiently encode three Dirac spinors of different mass in 16 off-shell dofs, provided that they have the same charge.
+A 4D Dirac spinor is given by 8 off-shell dofs, implying that three generations of a particle requires 24 off-shell dofs.
 The scattering amplitudes community utilizes massless $\mathfrak{so}_{5,1}$ spinors to encode massive 4D spinors for computational simplicity~\cite{Cheung:2009dc}.
 Other work also utilized $\mathfrak{so}_{5,1}$ or six dimensions for three generations~\cite{Hall:2001xr,Babu:2002ti}.
 Spacetime from $\mathfrak{so}_{3,3}$ more clearly allows for three $\mathfrak{so}_{3,1}$ spacetimes as a subalgebra.
 The intuition for multiple time dimensions is to encode multiple mass generations.
-While $\mathfrak{so}_1$ for a single time is a trivial algebra with no generators, $\mathfrak{so}_3$ for three times allows for a gauge-theoretic explanation for three generations~\cite{Wilczek:1981iz,BenTov:2015gra,Reig:2017nrz,Reig:2018ocz}.
+While $\mathfrak{so}_1$ for a single time is a trivial algebra with no generators, $\mathfrak{so}_3$ allows for an explanation for three generations~\cite{Wilczek:1981iz,BenTov:2015gra,Reig:2017nrz,Reig:2018ocz}, which we explore here as a spacetime symmetry that generalizes the Lorentz and conformal algebras with extra time dimensions.

 To briefly show how $\mathfrak{so}_{3,3}$ encodes three masses, consider a 6D massive vector $p^{\bar{\mu}}$, where $\bar{\mu} = -3,-2,-1,1,2,3$.
 It is clear that we can find three 4D momenta $p_i^\mu$ for $i=1,2,$ or $3$, where time is taken from $\bar{\mu}=-1, -2$, or $-3$.
 Given that $p_{\bar{\mu}}p^{\bar{\mu}} = -m_6^2$ with a positive signature for space,